1940

 through the permission of Jack's Kansas City and Washington D.C. executive offices.

-were constantly at the beck and call of TWA with entertaining and promotion of the airline.
+were constantly at the beck and call of TWA, with the entertaining and promotion of the

-Most the time, if not all the time, Frye visited his ranch in Sedona, or any of his other ranches,
+airline.
+Most the time, if not every time Frye visited his ranch in Sedona, or any of his other

-the layovers were scheduled only as he could stop in Arizona while in transit on TWA business
+ranches, the layovers were scheduled only as he could stop in Arizona, while in transit on TWA

-flights.
-Helen, on the other hand, would fly out to the Sedona Ranch by herself, more
+business flights.
+Helen, on the other hand would fly out to the Sedona Ranch by herself, more

-New York City from the period of March to June of 1947.
-Helen lived with Jack at Manhattan
+New York City (from the period of March to June of 1947).
+Helen resided with Jack at

-up until 1950; however, she balanced this between her time spent at the Sedona property.
+Manhattan up until 1950; however, she balanced this between managing their Sedona ranch.

 Rare Image